- UT PA Home

 The Physician Assistant Program will admit students each Fall Semester (August of

 each year) only.
 The application cycle for entry into the UT PA Program in August,

-2013 is now closed.
-The application cycle for entry into the program in August, 2014
+2014 is now closed.
+The application cycle for entry into the program August, 2015

 Early submission of online CASPA and online UT Supplemental Application / PA Prerequisite Form is encouraged - however, we do not have rolling admissions and will therefore begin interviewing candidates in December through February.